direktiv/direktiv.github.io/docs/examples/logging.md

 ## CloudEvents From Logs

 Workflows can be configured to generate CloudEvents on their namespace anytime the `log` parameter produces data.
-Look for a field called "Log To Event" on the workflow definition (YAML) page.
+Look for a field called "Log To Event" on the workflow definition (YAML) UI page.
 If this field is set to anything other than an empty string CloudEvents will be generated with an additional extension `logger` set to the value saved here.

 Using this it's easy to capture instance logs and do whatever you want with them.
 Create another workflow that is triggered by matching CloudEvents, then send them to your own Logstash server, for example.